sonic-net/sonic-swss/doc/hft-local-storage.md

 ## Integration

-`message::local_storage::LocalStorageMessage` aliases `SAIStatsBatchMessage`, an `Arc<SAIStatsBatch>`.
-A bounded `std::sync::mpsc::sync_channel` connects through `IpfixActor::set_local_storage_recipient(sender, status)`.
+Storage receives `SAIStatsBatchMessage`, an `Arc<SAIStatsBatch>`, directly through an ordinary `tokio::sync::mpsc::channel(32)` registered with `IpfixActor::add_recipient(sender)`.
+There is no storage-specific message alias or dedicated IPFIX tap/status input.
 `LocalStorageActor::new(receiver, config, status) -> Result<Self, String>`
-validates and locks the root, checks directory entries, and accounts for existing files. **It does not repair or publish abandoned streams.** `actor.run()` is one blocking storage loop, run on an isolated thread/blocking task, without a secondary writer queue or whole-shard queue-drop policy.
+validates and locks the root, checks directory entries, and accounts for existing files. **It does not repair or publish abandoned streams.** `actor.run()` is one blocking storage loop that creates its own current-thread Tokio runtime for channel receive and timer waits.
+Synchronous compression and filesystem I/O stay on this isolated worker, without a secondary writer queue or whole-shard queue-drop policy.
+Call `run()` on a dedicated thread or in `spawn_blocking`, never directly inside an async task/shared runtime thread.
+Standalone callers need no surrounding async runtime; a blocking producer can use `blocking_send`.

-The IPFIX tap uses `try_send` and shares the flat batch's `Arc` with other sinks.
-It never waits for a storage slot.
-Existing healthy-sink delivery/backpressure is unchanged when storage is full, failed, or disconnected.
+IPFIX shares the flat batch's `Arc` with every ordinary recipient.
+Generic fanout first delivers the current batch to recipients with available slots, then awaits sends to full recipients.
+A healthy sink can receive that batch before a full storage queue clears, but subsequent batches wait: storage is not a nonblocking tap isolated from healthy-sink backpressure.
+Closed recipients and send errors are ignored by generic fanout, so after storage disconnects, other recipients continue.
 Storage can also run without another sink.

 `LocalStorageConfig` contains `root`, `shard_interval`, `file_target_bytes`,
 `max_bytes`, and `require_dedicated_filesystem`. `shard_interval` is the maximum
 wall-clock file age; both it and `file_target_bytes` must be positive.
-`LocalStorageStatus` supplies input-drop
-accounting, failed state, and shutdown requests.
-Main starts filesystem setup in `spawn_blocking` after spawning critical actors, so setup does not delay their startup or signal supervision.
-The tap can fill and drop during setup;
+`LocalStorageStatus` carries only failed state and shutdown requests, not input-drop accounting, and is not passed to IPFIX.
+Main starts filesystem setup in `spawn_blocking` after spawning critical actors, so setup I/O does not block their startup or signal supervision.
+The queue can fill and backpressure IPFIX during setup.
+Setup failure marks storage failed and drops/closes its receiver;
-setup failure disables only local output.
+generic fanout ignores that disconnected recipient and other sinks continue.

 ## Schema And Ordering